You are listening to the Sean Hannity Radio Show Podcast.

 Anyway, I think Tim Tebow, unfortunately, was because he's such an outspoken Christian, I think he paid a price for his Christianity.

-I bet you that's Stephen A, isn't it?
+I bet you that's Stephen A., isn't it?

 That's Stephen A. calling you, isn't it?

-Tell him we'll put him on another day.
+All right, tell him we'll put him on another day.

 So all of this with Assange, here's what I like about the guy.